 3. A scheduling tool: Skedulo

 Having a functional scheduling system is essential for a functional clinic or practice.
 Skedulo is an online appointment scheduling software that is a great choice for ensuring organization, sanity, and communication, while making the lives of both patients and providers easier:

 Skedulo’s technology can automatically work with important factors—a providers’ speciality, experiences, the patients’ history—to match the patient with the right provider.
 Providers’ and patients’ schedules are managed in one location, in one system.

 Appointment details and updates are sent directly to providers’ phones.
 All of these features mean that Skedulo can help with making sure healthcare providers are seeing the right patients at the right time, using their precious time more efficiently, so they can focus on teamwork and patient care.

-The key to achieving effective teamwork in healthcare
+The key to achieving effective communication in healthcare

 Communications, charting, and scheduling tools can improve and streamline the day-to-day operations of a clinic or practice and make teamwork much easier.